-If you are driving a vehicle owned by someone else, their insurance covers you while you are driving their vehicle, as long as you:
+If you are driving someone else's car, their insurance covers you while you are driving their car, as long as you:

-If you have an accident while driving a vehicle owned by someone else, you'll need to present their proof of insurance.
+If you have an accident while driving someone else's car, you'll need to present proof of insurance.
 It's a good idea to make sure you have this available to you before borrowing a car.